expfactory/expfactory/docs/pages/1-generate.md

 When you run a build with `vanessa/expfactory-builder` image, there are other command line options available pertaining to the database and study id.
 Try running `docker run vanessa/expfactory-builder build --help` to see usage.
 If you customize these variables, the container recipe generated will follow suit.

 ### database

-**filesystem**
-The default (simplest) method for a database is flat files, meaning that results are written to a mapped folder on the local machine, and each participant has their own results folder.
+We recommend that you generate your container using the default "filesystem" database, and customize the database at runtime.
+A **filesystem** database is flat files, meaning that results are written to a mapped folder on the local machine, and each participant has their own results folder.
 This option is provided as many labs are accustomed to providing a battery locally, and want to save output directly to the filesystem without having any expertise with setting up a database.
-This argument doesn't need to be specified, but would coincide with:
+This argument doesn't need to be specified, and would coincide with:

 ```
 docker run -v /tmp/my-experiment:/data \